The use of mobile phones has increased exponentially over the past decade and has become increasingly central to people’s everyday lives1.

 Parental phubbing often occurs in family settings, when parents are distracted by their mobile phones in front of their children.

-This personal behavior in parents has been found in several studies to be a reliable predictor of children’s problematic smartphone behavior8 including teenage mobile phone addiction9.
+In a set of studies, such behavior is found to be among the most important predictor of children’s problematic smartphone behavior8 including teenage mobile phone addiction9.

-Warmth, acceptance, and responsiveness of the parents can fulfill a child’s psychological needs10.
-Without this support, the child may instead turn to their phone for alternative emotional support, reinforcing the invisible addiction.
+Warmth, acceptance, and responsiveness of the parents can fulfill a child’s fundamental needs10.
+Without the parents’ emotional support, children turn to their phones for alternative support, reinforcing the invisible addiction.

 What causes phubbing in parents

-Parents often don’t realize they’re phubbing or affecting their children.
-They are distracted by their cellphones at home for multiple reasons.
+Parents often don’t realize they’re phubbing their children.
+They are distracted by their cell phones for multiple reasons.

 Struggle in work-life balance

-With smartphones becoming more prevalent, users are expected to respond immediately to electronic communications11.
+With smartphones becoming more prevalent, people are expected to respond immediately to electronic communications11.

-Due to the fear of missing work-related content, they have their devices readily available at all times because having slow responses poses a risk of complaints from coworkers or managers.
+Due to the fear of missing work-related content, they have their devices readily available at all times because slow responses pose a risk of complaints from coworkers or managers.

 Another reason for phubbing could be multitasking12.